contentful/contentful-merge/README.md

 - Changes of type `changed` include an additional property `patch`, with an array of patch operations where content differs between environments.

-- Changes of change type `added` include an additional property `data` property with the usual Contentful entry payload.
+- Changes of type `added` include an additional property `data` property with the usual Contentful entry payload.

 If you want to see the data structure in practice, run the `create` command and have a look at the generated `changeset.json` file, or look at the [type definitions](src/engine/types.ts).